Roy Schoeman: Life

-Today he gives lectures and appears as a conference speaker and on television shows in Christian media.
+Today he gives lectures and appears as a conference, retreat, and Parish mission speaker, as well as on television and radio shows in Christian media.

 Religious theses

-In his work The Salvation comes from the Jews, Schoeman has detailed his views on the role of Judaism in Christian salvation history.
-He sees in Christianity the completion of Judaism and therefore invites Jews to become Jewish Christians and thereby to continue to cultivate Jewish culture.
+In his work, Salvation is from the Jews, Schoeman has detailed his views on the role of Judaism in Christian salvation history.
+He sees Christianity, and specifically the Catholic Church, as the fulfillment of Judaism, and therefore inivites Jews to enter the Catholic Church, which he describes as "post-Messianic" Judaism.

-Any Jew who does not accept Jesus has not understood the true role of Judaism in the history of salvation.
+Any Jew who does not recognize that Jesus was the Jewish Messiah has not understood the true role of Judaism in the history of salvation.